 As expensive as they are, medical facilities are abundant in Japan, with the treatment and medicine being of a high calibre.
-To ensure the medical bills don’t rack up, make sure you are covered.
+To ensure the medical bills don’t rack up, make sure you are covered by travel insurance.

 Yes, squat toilets exist here, mostly in public toilets and older buildings nowadays.
 Don't worry, they’re more of a bother than a personal hygiene risk.
 In hotels and transportation stations, you’ll find traditional Western toilets.

 To use squatters in Japan, different to other Asian countries, face away from the door and toward the head of the toilet.
 You'll usually find toilet paper supplied, but again a few of the older conveniences don't, but you'll usually find a dispenser nearby where you can buy a box for small change.
 You might want to keep a few sheets in your day pack, just in case.